RogueRope/SurvivalGuide/volunteer.md

 ### How To register?

 Initially we set up a fancy volunteering website platform, but on second thought, this is overkill.
 Another platform to sign-up on, complex screens with shifts etc...
 Now the plan is to put a big paper schedule on the wall where you can write your name on to pick a shift you like.

+You will be asked to do this when you check in.

 ![](../assets/aragorn-lets-do-this.gif)